ChickenProp/chickenprop.github.com/drafts/chris-masterjohn-on-coronavirus-part-1.md

 * One "optional add-on" only when you get sick: echinacea.
 Chris used to take this daily, but has since decided against that.
 * Four "things to limit or avoid": these are much less pithy.
 "Don't take high doses of vitamins A or D" (but don't get deficient either); "Limit Calcium and Don't Use Calcium Supplements That Aren't Balanced by Phosphorus"; "Don't Use Monolaurin"; "Don't Use High-Dose Vitamin C, Pelargonium Sidoides (Umcka), or Bee Propolis".

+"Potential exposure" is quite broad, including:

+> * Going into public spaces to perform essential errands.
+> * Accidentally encountering someone you don’t live with face-to-face within six feet, or making physical content with such a person.
+> * Touching any surfaces that someone you don’t live with may have touched in the last nine days without any personal protective equipment.
+> * Incorrect use of personal protective equipment (for example, taking gloves off your hands in any other way than [explained here](https://www.globus.co.uk/how-to-safely-remove-disposable-gloves) or reusing a mask without following [these guidelines](https://www.cdc.gov/niosh/topics/hcwcontrols/recommendedguidanceextuse.html#respreuse)).
+> * Putting your fingers into your mouth or nose, regardless of whether you washed them beforehand.

+I think he's mostly expecting these won't happen very often.
+Personally, I'm doing most of those about once a week to go shopping, and the last one probably several times a day.

+It includes any physical contact with someone you don't live with, coming face-to-face with such a person within six feet, and putting your fingers in your mouth or nose even if you washed them first.

 In this post I'm going to focus on elderberry, zinc and copper; my current plan is to do the rest in future posts.

 So far, I've followed this advice to the extent of: